-In contrast to s 9 of the RDA, a person cannot rely upon s 10 to make a complaint of unlawful discrimination to HREOC.
-HREOC has no jurisdiction to inquire into an allegation that a State or Territory law is invalid because it is inconsistent with s 10(1).
-Rather, a person must lodge proceedings in either the Supreme Court of the State or Territory in which the legislation was made40 or in the Federal Court.41
+In contrast to s 9 of the RDA, a person cannot rely upon s 10 to make a complaint of unlawful discrimination to the Commission.
+The Commission has no jurisdiction to inquire into an allegation that a State or Territory law is inoperative because it is inconsistent with s 10(1).
+Rather, a person must lodge proceedings in either the Supreme Court of the State or Territory in which the legislation was made or in the Federal Court.